Budibase/website/content/blog/alternatives/forms/index.md

 One important issue is how submitted data is stored and managed.
 Most form builders are primarily intended to be used with their own cloud-based internal database.
 This isn’t inherently insecure, but it could be problematic for many use cases.

-So, if security is a priority, you might want to focus on platforms that offer key functionality like self-hosting, external database support, SSO, air-gapped deployments, auditing, back-ups, or other mission-critical features.
+So, if security is a priority, you might want to focus on platforms that offer key functionality like self-hosting, visual RBAC, external database support, SSO, air-gapped deployments, auditing, back-ups, or other mission-critical features.

 Of course, we also need to be conscious of where security features sit within individual vendors’ pricing models - assuming they’re provided at all.